sudeepgumaste/SudeepBaskHealth/README.md

 [Watch the video](https://www.youtube.com/watch?v=f_f3OJvQU0Y)

+> I have made a minor change after the video was made.
+I am now fetching the data on both server and client side.
+Server side api response is sent to the dashboard component and it's used as initial data for the react query hook.

 ## Dashboard customization an interactivity
 The dashboard implemented is highly customizable.
 - The user has a choice to toggle the visibility of the widgets with toggles provided on the sidebar.